01-edu/public/subjects/ascii-art-web/README.md

 The main page must have:

 - text input
-- radio buttons, select object or anything else to change between banners
+- radio buttons, select object or anything else to switch between banners
 - button, which sends a POST request to '/ascii-art' and outputs the result on the page.

 ### HTTP status code